equinor/EchoSearch/README.md

 ## Run

-For development we have provided a test playground to be able to test searchs.
+For development we have provided a test playground to be able to test searches.
 This can be run by using.

 ```sh-session
 npm start